winks/f5n.org/content/blog/2021/old-computer-challenge-openbsd.md

 I've actually typed up most of this post on the laptop, in vim, although the file is sitting on another computer - but I'm using xterm on ratpoisonon OpenBSD.
 Yes, I do prefer i3, but I won't bother to even change the keybindings, ratpoison seems reallyok out of the box, just ctrl-t is a bit weird.
-And netsurf is fine to check how this post looks as a finished html page.
+And netsurf seems fine to check how this post looks as a finished html page, haven't tried some real web surfing.